Scottish Social Housing Charter

 The Scottish Social Housing Charter was introduced in April 2012, and it requires all Registered Social Landlords (RSLs) in Scotland demonstrate how they perform delivering housing services and other activities against a number of outcomes.

-You can also compare us with other RSLs on The Scottish Housing Regulator website.
+We report Copperworks performance each year in October, we include this information in our newsletter which can be found at our downloads section of this website You can also compare us with other RSLs on The Scottish Housing Regulator website.
 The website is very user friendly and contains lots of information about Copperworks and other social landlords.

 Complaints Handling Performance